 Heart disease is for middle-aged men to worry about isn’t it?

-No. Heart disease is the No. 1 killer of Australian women.
+No. Heart disease is the single biggest killer of Australian women.
 Women are almost three times more likely to die of it than breast cancer.

 These are alarming figures but they don’t need to be.
 The Go Red for Women campaign is designed to raise awareness about women and heart disease, encourage women to understand the risks and make healthier choices to reduce their risk.

 Heart disease is largely preventable.
 Start by learning what you need to know: